Shopify makes it easy to sell. But keeping your team in sync behind the scenes — that’s a different challenge.

 Examples:

-- Create a Trello card when an order includes a preorder
+- Create a Trello card when an order includes file from Upload Kit

 This helps teams act without needing to check multiple tools.